It’s not just for Thanksgiving: The importance of teaching an attitude of gratitude for homeschool teens. Here are tips on giving thanks for teens.

 - Gratitude practices can be related to better mood, better sleep, less fatigue and less inflammation.
 (Research published in the Journal of Spirituality in Clinical Practice.)

-- Gratitude is associated with increased activity in the brain (the areas called the anterior cingulate and the medial prefrontal cortex).
+- It is also associated with increased activity in the brain (the areas called the anterior cingulate and the medial prefrontal cortex).
 These areas help moral and social thinking, empathy and value judgement.
 (Research by Glenn Fox of University of Southern California)

 - Gratitude can positively affect sleep and mood by increasing activity in the hypothalamus (especially the production of dopamine, a neurochemical in charge of feeling good).
 (Article shared by National Institutes of Health)